 |Free play in the yard with some toys.
 Let them run and play and have fun with them!
-If things get too exciting, try and calm them a bit.||Long stretches of running and really vigorous play at the puppy stage might be too much|
+If things get too exciting, try and calm them a bit.||Long stretches of running and really vigorous play at the puppy stage might be too much.|

-|Walking around the house is always fine for a pup, you can guide him or her along with you to get some exercise.||Climbing stairs, hills, or really long stretches of strenuous activity, you need to watch for signs they are ok.|
+|Walking around the house is always fine for a pup, you can guide him or her along with you to get some exercise.||Climbing stairs, hills, or really long stretches of strenuous activity, you need to watch for signs they are okay.|

-|A fun game of fetch or tug of war is a popular way to get in some exercise with puppies around the world!||Again watch for signs of too much.
+|A fun game of fetch or tug-of-war is a popular way to get in some exercise with puppies around the world!||Again watch for signs of too much.
 Puppies are still growing and developing.
 Too much can put strain on their joints at this age.|

 How Often Should I Walk My Goldendoodle Puppy?

 As tempting as this may be, it is not in your pup’s best interest.
 Two short walks per day is plenty.
 Excessive exercise can actually harm a puppy’s growing body.

 Bones have not yet fully solidified and the growth plates found at the ends of the long leg bones are still open, soft, and prone to injury.

 Activities that involve repetitive, jarring movements, such as landing after catching an airborne Frisbee, should be put off until the puppy is at least 12 months old.

 Bear in mind the general rule of 5 minutes of exercise for each month of age up to two times per day, and remember that going for a walk is exercise.

 Not all of a Goldendoodle’s exercise should come from walking though.
 Playtime is critical to puppy development and does indeed count as exercise.

 How Much Exercise Does a Goldendoodle Need Daily?

 As Goldendoodles mature, the amount of daily exercise needed increases because they are not spending as much energy growing as they once were.

 Exercise not only keeps your Goldendoodle in tip-top shape but also:

-- prevents obesity
+- prevents obesity.

-- reduces behavioral issues
+- reduces behavioral issues.

-- promotes cardiovascular health
+- promotes cardiovascular health.

-- strengthens muscles to help prevent injury
+- strengthens muscles to help prevent injury.

-- aids in proper digestion
+- aids in proper digestion.

-- provides physical, mental, and social stimulation
+- provides physical, mental, and social stimulation.

-- improves mobility
+- improves mobility.

 Signs Your Goldendoodle Might Not Be Getting Enough Exercise

 Many Goldendoodles are just as fond of lounging around the house as they are of playing outside and can become couch potatoes rather easily if you let them.

 Due to their Retriever heritage, Goldendoodles can develop a tendency to chew on items that are off-limits when they are bored or frustrated by pent-up energy.

 If your Goldendoodle explodes out the door when you let him out to play and madly dashes around in endless laps around the yard, consider adding another walk or vigorous play session each day.

 Goldendoodles who have trouble keeping up on a walk or tire quickly when playing might be out of shape, provided that there are no medical issues causing the lack of stamina.

 How to Exercise Your Adult Goldendoodle

 Although taking your Goldendoodle for a walk is terrific exercise for both of you, it shouldn’t be the only form of exercise your dog receives.

 Games such as fetch, hide-and-seek, Frisbee, and tug-of-war are great ways to give your dog a healthy workout while having a blast at the same time.

 If you are looking to deepen the trust and loving bond that you and your four-legged buddy share, this is the way to go.

 Surprise!
 Needs May Vary

 I think we’ve summed things up pretty well for you and hope that by this point you have a good understanding of just how much exercise Goldendoodles need on a daily basis.

 Or you might find that your Goldendoodle prefers endless games of fetch at the park as opposed to multiple long walks each day.

-Experts recommend estimating the future adult weight of the dog, and then using an online puppy feeding chart like Purina’s to determine the correct amount to feed.
+Experts recommend estimating the future adult weight of the dog and then using an online puppy feeding chart like Purina’s to determine the correct amount to feed.